 Winter can pose a range of difficult working conditions.
-From the guys on the construction site, to cleaning and security staff across various commercial buildings, it’s important to ensure their safety in all weather conditions.
+From the guys on the construction site to cleaning and security staff across various commercial buildings, it’s important to ensure their safety in all weather conditions.

-Here, we look at five ways to ensure your workplace and work force are prepared for the winter months.
+Here, we look at five ways to ensure your workplace and workforce are prepared for the winter months.

 1. Prevent Slips and Falls

 Falling over on icy surfaces must be the number one concern for employees during the winter months.
 Being prepared and ensuring all walkways, car parks and access points have been salted or gritted keeps snow and ice from freezing on the ground.
 If the weather is particularly bad, then having a plan for snow and ice removal in place ensures employees and customers can still access the building safely.
 RFM make sure we deliver the winter stock of salt and grit to our customers before the weather turns, to ensure they’re prepared for the icy weather.
-We would also recommend investing in good quality absorbent matting at a building’s entrance to help keep ice-melt residue from being treaded in.
+We would also recommend investing in good quality absorbent matting at a building’s entrance to help keep ice-melt residue from being trodden in.

 Having task or flood lighting in place during the dark winter mornings and evenings, ensuring all work areas and access routes are well lit, dramatically reduces the risk of site staff slipping in poorly lit spaces as well as ensuring as much work as possible can continue so you’re able to keep to deadlines.